 1) You see this flawless model in a magazine whose been airbrushed.
 (Makeup or Photoshop?)

 Airbrush makeup is a much finer product, thinner than a traditional foundation.
 Because it comes out as a spray, it very closely mimics the way cameras see your face.
 Think of it as tiny little pixels being applied as opposed to a big block of color.
 Also, it makes blending a breeze!
 Carrying it down to the neck and decollete is smooth and seamless.
 The caveat is that because it is so fine, it only works best on skin that is already in pretty great condition and should never be applied heavily.
+And, it doesn’t really have a leg up on traditional methods unless a specific and unique look.
+You’ll find most well-respected celebrity makeup artists use traditional makeup, because it is more precise.

 Traditional foundation is more opaque, and has a richer coverage.
 Also, because the finish is in hand-blending, you can work the product into skin that may have some texture issues, filling in all the nooks and crannys.
 It allows you to be more involved, more detailed, because you don’t have to worry about ruining a finish since the finish is largely contingent upon your skill as an artist and not a machine.
+Not to mention, traditional foundation is more flexible when it comes to building up or sheering down coverage, which gives the artist more control over the final outcome.
+With many professional brands offering silicone based formula’s, the durability of a traditional foundation is more water-resistant rather than water proof, but it looks, acts, and feels more like skin.
+It will still take patience and a makeup wipe to remove, but not an intense scrubbing.

 For those wanting a water-proof application, keep this in mind: Makeup that is best water-resistant is not super dry, it’s actually still got some viscosity to it.
 The water beads up on the skin, as opposed to re-wetting it, kind of the way a freshly-waxed car would bead up against the rain.
+For live engagements, like your wedding day, silicone based traditional makeup or hand-applied airbrush formula’s tend to be the artists’s preferred method, for control and precision.

 Our preferred foundation line is Makeup Forever in HD.
 This particular product can be used either as a traditional foundation, or combined with a mixing medium for airbrush application.
 Either way, we know our clients will be camera-ready and all-night-long fabulous!